-Trail Conference to Receive National Award From The Corps Network for Work on the Appalachian Trail Restoration at Bear Mountain
+Trail Conference Receives National Award from The Corps Network for Work on the Appalachian Trail Restoration at Bear Mountain

-The Trail Conference Conservation Corps is being recognized for efforts to complete the most ambitious rehabilitation ever conducted on the A.T.The New York-New Jersey Trail Conference's Bear Mountain Trails Project has been selected as a 2019 Project of the Year by The Corps Network.
-This national award recognizes Corps that have undertaken especially noteworthy endeavors within the past year.
+The Trail Conference Conservation Corps has been recognized for efforts to complete the most ambitious rehabilitation ever conducted on the A.T.The New York-New Jersey Trail Conference's Bear Mountain Trails Project received a 2019 Project of the Year Award by The Corps Network at a ceremony on Capitol Hill in Washington, D.C., on Wednesday, Feb.
+13. This national award recognizes Corps that have undertaken especially noteworthy endeavors within the past year.
+The Trail Conference received this prestigious honor during The Corps Network’s 2019 national conference, “Resilience.”

 In September, the Trail Conference finished construction on the historic Bear Mountain Trails Project—not only the most ambitious rehabilitation of the Appalachian Trail (A.T.) ever conducted, but also the project that launched our Conservation Corps program.
 Over the last 14 years, the Trail Conference has rallied the community to help transform the A.T. at Bear Mountain from an eroded, washed-out, 10-foot-wide scar into a safe, sustainable footpath and educational destination.